SinTh0r4s/WifiOsziSensor/README.md

 I hope this gadget will save someone some time.

-### SETUP

-Setup a WiFi hotspot with the access parameters you provided to the microcontroller.

-Connect the microcontroller to 3.3V, GND and sensor line (default A3 on Arduino MKR1000 and AIN3 on ESP+MAX11131).

-Fire up everything and wait for the microcontroller to show up in the GUI.

 ### HARDWARE SETUP

 Skip this step for the Arduino MKR1000, since the integrated ADC is used.